smartcontractkit/documentation/docs/Node Operators/node-versions.md

   description: "Details about various node versions and how to migrate between them."
 ---

-You can find a list of release notes for Chainlink nodes in the [smartcontractkit GitHub repository](https://github.com/smartcontractkit/chainlink/releases).
+You can find a list of release notes for Chainlink nodes in our [GitHub](https://github.com/smartcontractkit/chainlink/releases) repository.
 Docker images are available in the [Chainlink Docker hub](https://hub.docker.com/r/smartcontract/chainlink/tags).

 ## Changes to v1.4.1